valschi/PUI2017_kwp225/HW4_kwp225/CitibikeReview_kwp225.md

 Alternative: The average number of weekly rides in July is greater to the average number of weekly rides in January.

 For that formulation, I would suggest using a z-test to compare the means - the data is non-parametric and unpaired.

+# FBB data is neither parametric nor non-parametric, tests are.
+Data may or may not follow a distribution leading to a parametric or a non parametric test being appropriate, respectively.
+The z-test is parametric, cause it assumes a normal distribution.

+# FBB very good, this should help your classmate.